Jszabo16/EU-sentiments_NRSR/README.md

 (2) R script to webscrape "old" transcripts of the parliamentary debates in the NCSR (3rd-4th parliamentary term, 2002-2010) out of authorized transcripts from downloadable docx. documents,

-(3) R script to webscrape names and party affiliation of the MPs from the NCSR webpage,
+(3) R script to webscrape names and party affiliation of the MPs from the NCSR webpage - `MPS_names.R`,

 (4) R script to clean and manipulate the webscrapped transcripts,